 If there is an identifiable structural problem with a matching pattern of pain, the success rate of surgery is much higher.
 These are the only situations that I will perform surgery.
 An example would be a bone spur pinching the 5th lumbar nerve root while there is pain down the side of the patient’s leg.
 In this case, there is a strong correlation between the structural description and the pain.
 This pattern of pain usually disappears after surgically removing the spur.

 I frequently compare spine surgery with dentistry.
 Generally a dentist can specifically identify the structural problem causing your pain.
 It might be a cavity that has gone down to the root.
 The chance that your dentist can solve this problem with a filling, root canal, crown, etc. is essentially 100%.

 What if you went to your dentist with “mouth pain,” but the source of the pain could not be identified?
 This is also a common occurrence.
-The pain may emanate from the sinuses, be caused by TMJ, or can even be a “mind body” symptom.
+The pain may emanate from the sinuses, be caused by TMJ, or can even be a “neurophysiological” symptom.
 What would be the chance of success if your dentist started doing procedures without seeing which tooth was the source of the pain?
 It would be almost zero.